We earn a commission for products purchased through some links in this article.

 If you're a mum, then you might be more than a little familiar with the term 'mum guilt'.

-It’s not clear where the phrase came from, yet the feeling of guilt associated with the many (many) aspects of being a mum can affect all of us in different ways.
+It’s not clear where the phrase ‘mum guilt’ came from, yet the feeling of guilt associated with the many (many) aspects of being a mum can affect all of us in different ways.

-From raising our voice when the little ones are playing up and giving in to demands of a takeaway, to not being able to afford absolutely every toy their hearts desire, each mum is making daily decisions for her kids that she undoubtedly feels are for the best.
+From raising our voice when the little ones are playing up and giving in to demands of a takeaway, to not being able to afford absolutely every toy their hearts desire, mum guilt can come in all sorts of forms.
+Yet each mum is making daily decisions for her kids that she undoubtedly feels are for the best.

 So why are we still giving ourselves such a hard time?

-To delve a little deeper into just how many mums feel guilty and why, we spoke to 900 of you to find out all about your mum guilt – and the results were alarming.
+To delve a little deeper into just how many mums feel guilty and why, back in 2017, we spoke to 900 of you to find out all about your mum guilt – and the results were alarming.